A software interface that provides instant control of Eos parameters

 Each of these boxes in TwisterEos allows you to select a Snapshot that will be recalled in Eos when you press the corresponding button (note the number in the Snapshots box in orange, which differentiates it from the Macro box in light green)..

-It is thus possible, for example, to create a "Fader" and an "FCB" snapshot in Eos which will be recalled each time the "Fader View" or "FCB View" button on the MFT is pressed.
+It is thus possible, for example, to create a "Fader" and an "FCB" snapshot in Eos which will be recalled each time the "Fader mode" or "FCB mode" button on the MFT is pressed.

 The other two buttons on either side allow you to recall any snapshot of your choice.

-Similarly, you can create snapshots with an individual view of each of the six fader pages that will be called up when the corresponding Page button is pressed and thus view your virtual fader in Eos at the same time as you operate your fader encoders with the MFT.
+Similarly, you can create snapshots with an individual view of each of the 18 fader pages that will be called up when the corresponding Page button is pressed and thus view your virtual fader in Eos at the same time as you operate the MFT.

-The Snapshot numbers are in boxes with a blue background, so they will be saved in the TwisterEos presets.
+Snapshot numbers are shown in boxes on a blue background, so they will be saved in TwisterEos presets.

 If you don't want any Snapshots to be recalled, enter "0" (the box turns dark blue).